Eight Book Anthologies

-Here is a list of book anthologies that include my creative nonfiction.
-These essays and short stories are of a lighter variety than my usual dark stuff.
+The following is a list of book anthologies that include my creative nonfiction in the form of essays and short stories.
+This collection is of a lighter variety than my typically dark and troubled tales.
+Although my heart always lies with the dark side, I do relish positivity and inspirational writings also.
 Enjoy!

 Chicken Soup for the Soul: The Power of Positive: 101 Inspirational Stories about Changing Your Life through Positive Thinking (2012).
 Attitude is everything.
 This is an inspirational and uplifting book with tales about the power of positive thinking.
 In bad times, and good, readers will be encouraged to keep a positive attitude.